166 South Broad Street,

 No one has favorited this theater yet

-The wall sconces, exit signs and other light fixtures were removed by the Dunn family when they closed the theater.
+The wall sconces, exit signs and other light fixtures were removed by the Dunn family when they closed the theatre.
 These fixtures are now in my possession.

 Just login to your account and subscribe to this theater